 The estimators module features classes a la scikit-learn that can be initialized with parameters that determine their behavior and then "trained" on a fit method.
-So far, MBAR has been partially implemented, and because the numerical heavy-lifting is already well-implemented in pymbar.MBAR, this class serves to give an interface that will be familiar and consistent with the others.
-Thermodynamic integration is not yet implemented.
+MBAR, BAR, and thermodynamic integration (TI) as the major methods are all implemented.
+Correct error estimates require the use of time series with independent samples.

 The convergence submodule will feature convenience functions/classes for doing convergence analysis using a given dataset and a chosen estimator, though the form of this is not yet thought-out.
-However, the gist shows an example for how this can be done already in practice.
+However, the gist a41e5756a58e1775e3e3a915f07bfd37 shows an example for how this can be done already in practice.